salama/object-machine/implementation/assembly.md

 ## Assembly

 Assembly language is normally a text format of instruction memnonics with arguments that represent registers or numbers or switches.
-Assembling is then the parsing and convertion into a binary format.
-Since we have no external format for the Arm Instruction we call the process of creating binary encoded data from these instructions assembling.
+Assembling is then the parsing and conversion into a binary format.
+Since we have no external format for the Arm Instructions we call the process of creating binary encoded data from these instructions assembling.

 The binary format is pure data, unlike the objects we have been using there is no functionality.
-When a binary gets loaded into memory, to be executed, it is loaded at an address that is unknown at compile time.
+When a binary gets loaded into memory, to be executed, it is loaded at an address that is possibly unknown at compile time.
 This presents a problem in two ways.

 ### Calling and branching